FollowClosely/sun/README.md

 ###Todo:

-1. add /thank-you to 'do not index' in robots.txt
+1. ~~add /thank-you to 'do not index' in robots.txt~~
-2. change BBB image to anchor tag in logos.jade
+2. ~~change BBB image to anchor tag in logos.jade~~
-3. get blog up and running (fix CSS; maybe use Ghost?)
+3. on /about-us, fix "choose which services" click problem
 4. tidy up /swimming-pools images & presentation
-5. on /about-us, fix "choose which services" click problem
+5. get blog up and running (fix CSS; maybe use Ghost?)
-6. on /, fix bug where hero.active and hs.active interact
+6. on / fix bug where hero.active and hs.active interact